icclab/cartographer_ros/docs/source/notes.rst

 + *submaps.resolution* should be matching with resoution in the .pbstream file when doing localization.
 + Cartographer requires huge amounts of computational resources so it is not reccomended to run Cartographer on the Turtlebot.
-+ Current configuration files are not very fine tuned (mostly the same as default settings).

 Common Errors/Warnings
 -------------